SolidStateGroup/firebase-project-starter/README.md

 # Firebase auth starter
-Contains the necessary base html and javascript for confirm email and reset password in firebase projects.
+This project is a template and step by step guide to customise confirm emails and reset password emails in firebase projects.

+# Getting Started

 ## Step 1 - Create a fresh copy of this repo
 ``git clone https://github.com/SolidStateGroup/firebase-project-starter.git && cd ./firebase-project-starter/ && rm -rf .git``